skyprolk/Audio-DFK/README.md

 ## 🎉 How To Install, One Way For Now 🎉

+(I created a requirements-pip.txt file as well, but haven't tested a full pip route.
+However you should be able to install with that too.)

 1. Go here: https://github.com/conda-forge/miniforge#mambaforge
 2. Download this: https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-Windows-x86_64.exe
 3. Install Mambaforge-Windows-x86_64.exe with all default options.
 Then start the miniforge 'Miniforge Prompt'.